Paroxysmisch/genome-assembly/dissertation/main.typ

 === Overlap graph masking and partitioning
 Masking and partitioning is performed during training only, with the entire graph used for performing inference.
 Masking is performed as a form a data augmentation to cheaply produce different sets of reads and the corresponding overlap graph.
 For every training step, $0$--$20%$ of the overlap graph's nodes, and corresponding edges, are removed.
 This simulates varying levels of read coverage up to the original $times #h(0em) 60$.

-Additionally, since the entire overlap graph contains $>100,000$ nodes, and cannot fit onto @gpu memory, METIS partitioning is used to divide the overlap graph.
-Note that inference is performed on the @cpu, which is able to access the system's main memory, and so graph partitioning is not required.
+Additionally, since the entire overlap graph contains $>100,000$ nodes, and cannot fit onto @gpu memory, `METIS` @metis-paper partitioning is used to divide the overlap graph.
+Note that inference is performed on the @cpu, which is able to access the system's abundant main memory, and so graph partitioning is not required.

 === Feature extraction and running the models
 We leave discussion of the node and edge features extracted from the overlap graph and raw read data to later sections, since they depend on the model architecture used.
 The models then take the overlap graph, and these node and edge features as input, producing for each edge, a probability of that edge belonging to the final assembly.